georgevremescu/CapacityPlanning/design-doc.md

 assets first.
 An `m2e` lifecycle-mapping entry tells Eclipse to run this on explicit builds but skip it on incremental keystroke builds.

-This was **not** part of the original plan — it was added mid-project after a real bug: a source edit to `HigherManagementView.jsx` had no visible effect because Eclipse was serving a previously-built, now-stale bundle from `static/`, and the user had no way to know that without asking.
-The rejected alternative was a manual `build-frontend.ps1`/ `.sh` script — lower setup cost (no pom changes, no Node download), but it depends on someone remembering to run it, which is exactly the failure mode that caused the bug.
-Binding the build to Maven's lifecycle means any `Run As → Maven build` in Eclipse (or plain `mvn package`/`spring-boot:run`) always regenerates the UI from source.

 **Lombok** was added to the four JPA entities (`@Getter`/`@Setter`) to remove hand-written accessors.
 Maven/javac handles Lombok's annotation processing natively;
-Eclipse's own compiler (JDT) does not until Lombok's installer is run once against the Eclipse install (documented in `README.md`) — otherwise the editor shows false "method does not exist" errors on generated accessors even though the command-line build is fine.
-This surfaced for real during the project (an Eclipse-reported test failure that was actually this IDE gap, not a code bug).

 ## Data Model